Aligning the human solution with the computer#

 pattern recognition

 These approaches have allowed us to develop a solution to our problem.
 Critically at this stage it is likely that the solution still looks like a human solution.
-In this lesson we are going to think about how we translate this solution into something we can write code for.
+We are going to think about how we translate this solution into something we can write code for.
 To do this we need to align this human solution to concepts, constructs or paradigms for our language of choice.
 Whilst computational thinking is agnostic of programming language, this translation element may vary depending on the specific language.
-There are however some common themes we can identify.
+There are, however, some common themes we can identify.

 If you have the knowledge of a couple of different languages, with your solution in hand you are now in a position to evaluate which of those might be the best fit.
 Computational thinking and separating the design of the solution from the actual coding has benefits for even more experienced practitioners.